sctyner/history_of_statistics/README.md

 *What websites are dedicated to the history of statistics & statisticians?*

 - History of Statistics ASA interest group: https://community.amstat.org/historyofstats/home
+- This is Statistics list of "Famous Statisticians": https://thisisstatistics.org/famous-statisticians/

 ## Blogs & Blog posts